Batman (Jace Fox): Rise of the Power Company

 In the midst of facing down a group of thugs in New York City, the Signal jumped into the fight.
-Unfamiliar to the specific teamwork fighting style that the Bat-Family used, Batman was annoyed and initially rebuffed the Signal's attempted introduction after the fight.
-However, the two quickly bonded over their shared struggles and became friends.
+Unfamiliar to the specific teamwork fighting style that the Bat-Family uses, Batman is annoyed and initially rebuffs Signal's attempted introduction after the fight.
+However, the two quickly bond over their shared struggles.

-After defeating the villain Geppetto and his zombies in New York City, Batman was contacted by the Signal for assistance in finding the murderer of his cousin Aaron.
-However, when they met, the Signal had brought Josiah Power, Vixen, and Black Lightning, the members of the newly reformed Power Company.
-The team was headquartered in downtown Atlanta, and dedicated to fighting against the anti-metahuman hate spurred on by the Sons of Liberty following Amanda Waller's struggle against the superhero community.
-Despite continually refusing Josiah and Black Lightning's offers to join, Batman conducted his own investigation of the murder.
-He later coordinated with Vixen and the Signal after they foiled the Sons of Liberty's attempt to kidnap Aaron's friend, Aki.
-Finding the killer, Agent Liberty, the Dark Knight defeated him alone.
-Batman would resolve to help metahumans, joining with the Power Company in order to protect their communities.
+After defeating the villain Geppetto and his zombies in New York City, Batman is contacted by the Signal and the Power Company for assistance in finding the murderer of his cousin Aaron.
+Despite continually refusing the offers to join, Batman conducts his own investigation of the murder.
+He later coordinates with Vixen and the Signal after they foil the Sons of Liberty's attempt to kidnap Aaron's friend Aki.
+Finding the killer, Agent Liberty, Batman defeats him alone.
+Batman resolves to help metahumans, joining with the Power Company in order to protect their communities.

-Abilities and equipment
+Powers and abilities

-Similar to Batman and other human crime-fighters in Gotham, Fox possessed no inherent superpowers but is skilled in hand-to-hand combat due to both his military training and mentorship under Katana.
+Similar to Batman and other human crime-fighters in Gotham, Fox possessed no inherent superpowers.
+Though he is skilled in hand-to-hand combat due to both his military training and mentorship under Katana.
 Furthermore, despite the character's view that both Luke and Lucius are geniuses, Jace also possessed a high level of intelligence within his own right.
+Jace also demonstrated strong willpower, a trait credited to making him worthy of the Batman mantle.

+Equipment

-Jace also demonstrated a strong will from enduring experiences in a Markovian secret prison and Sinestro's yellow power ring, a trait credited to making him worthy of the Batman mantle.
-Supplied by his friend Vol, Jace has a Batsuit designed with Non-Newtonian fluid, allowing his armor to be powerful but lightweight.
+Supplied by his friend Vol, Jace has a Batsuit designed with non-Newtonian fluid, allowing his armor to be powerful but lightweight.